fiberplane/blog/README.md

 # Fiberplane Blog

-The official engineering blog for [Fiberplane](https://fiberplane.com), covering topics around observability, developer tools, MCP (Model Context Protocol), TypeScript, Rust, and our journey building collaborative debugging tools.
+The official engineering blog for [Fiberplane](https://fiberplane.com), covering topics around observability, developer tools, MCP (Model Context Protocol), and TypeScript.

 ## 🚀 Project Structure

-This is an Astro-based blog with a clean, Vercel-inspired design.
+This is an Astro-based blog with a clean design.
 Here's the project structure:

 ```
 .